 - 25 April - Anzac Day – flags flown at half mast till noon, then at the peak for the remainder of the day.

-- Second Monday in June - Queen’s Birthday is celebrated (Except in W.A. & Queensland where it is held in October).
+- Second Monday in June - when presumably the King’s Birthday will be celebrated (Except in W.A. & Queensland where it will presumably be held in October).*

 - 11 November - Remembrance Day – Flags flown at peak till 10:30 am, at half mast from 10:30am to 11:03am, then at peak the remainder of the day.

 The flag can be flown on any day but its use is particularly encouraged on State and Commonwealth special days.